 Using a pastry cutter or the back of a fork, cut in the butter until well combined and with pea-sized clumps uniformly throughout.

-Add the cream, reserving a tablespoon of it to brush on the tops and mix just until well combined and a soft, shaggy dough is formed.
+Add the cream, stirring until a soft, shaggy dough is formed.

 For rustic shortcakes, use an ice cream scoop or a spoon to portion out 1/4 cup mounds of dough and flatten them slightly with the palm of your hand.
 For more biscuit-like shortcakes, gently pat dough out on to lightly floured surface until 3/4″ thick.
 Using a 3″ biscuit cutter, cut out rounds of dough.
 Lightly brush the remaining cream over the mounts of dough.
 Sprinkle a little extra sugar on top, if desired.

 Bake for about 15 minutes or until shortcakes are golden and cooked throughout.
 Allow to cool on a cooling rack.

 To prepare the strawberries

 Preheat the oven to 450 degrees.

 Toss together the strawberries, sugar, and salt on a baking sheet.
 Roast in the oven for 10 minutes or until juices are released and strawberries are fragrant.
 Add two tablespoons of water to the berries and juices and stir with a spatula.
 Allow to cool slightly.

 For the honey whipped cream